GabrieleCalarota/SCP/README.md

 ### Product Recommendation

-Computes user recommended products, considering its previous reviews and ratings.
+Computes user recommended products, considering its previous reviews and ratings compared to similar users.

 **Note**: If no userID is given in input, the program picks one random userID from the dataset